 Ringing in the ears – or tinnitus – is a very common symptom.
-For many people, tinnitus will subside on its own.
+For many people, tinnitus exists with little side effects.
 For others, ringing in the ears is a persistent stressor that requires intervention.
 While we recommend a complete tinnitus evaluation with an experienced audiologist for anyone with moderate to severe symptoms, below we provide a few tinnitus self-help tips and home remedies to help people achieve some degree of relief.

 Tinnitus Self-Help and Remedies

 1. Avoiding silence is the best, most effective tinnitus remedy!